Broker Query API

 The same endpoint also accepts multi-stage queries.
 For example, a query with `SET useMultistageEngine=true;` still returns a normalized fingerprint instead of executing the statement.

 This endpoint is DQL-only.
-Invalid SQL or non-DQL statements return HTTP 500 with an error payload.
+Malformed JSON, a missing `sql` field, invalid SQL, or a non-DQL statement all return HTTP `400 Bad Request`.
 Unlike the broker config `pinot.broker.enable.query.fingerprinting`, this helper endpoint can generate fingerprints on demand without enabling automatic fingerprinting for normal query execution.

 ## Cursor Pagination